OttoES/BinXbuff/README.md

 ```

 # Specialize Annotations
 Annotations are use to aid in the documentation an code generation.
 Annotation start with the __@__ symbol.

-If annotations are aimed at a spesific code generator, the generator name will normally be used a a prefix just after the @ symbol, e.g. @c_xxx, @py_xxxx, @doc_xxxx, @cpp_xxx, etc,
+If annotations are aimed at a spesific code generator, the generator name will normally be used as a prefix just after the @ symbol, e.g. @c_xxx, @py_xxxx, @doc_xxxx, @cpp_xxx, etc.

 ## Common Annotations
 The following annotations contain usefull information and is used by most generators to document the code.
+It is suggested that they should always be defined.

 ```
 @name       =  "Define Device Messages"